-Chef Tatiana Rosana takes your standard deviled eggs and gives them an Asian spin by soy curing the peeled boiled eggs and adding in togarashi, a Japanese seven spice blend.
+Chef Tatiana Rosana at Para Maria at the Envoy Hotel takes your standard deviled eggs and gives them an Asian spin by soy curing the peeled boiled eggs and adding in togarashi, a Japanese seven spice blend.
 If you’re entertaining a whole host of folks (ahem, there might be some hosting occasions coming up in the not-too-distant future) and need a crowd-pleaser, pop these on a plate so people don’t get too peckish while they wait for the main event.

 - 4 dozen eggs, hard boiled and peeled